angelahe/SPAtext/README_AH.md

 to avoid this, attach a listener that is notified once the page is ready add script tag to end of page and attach listener using jquery's .ready() function and use the DOMContentLoaded event

+respond to hash events - add a listener for the hashchange event using jquery trigger event to trigger, load the app then spy on the showView function, then call trigger and pass in the name of the even we want to trigger ie hashchange

 ## approach and purpose
 -  build a single page web app, moving logic normally found in the server down into a web client built with javascript, html, css